PeizhiShi/SsdNet/README.md

 ### Intersecting feature recognition and localisation

-1. Get the SsdNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
+1. Get the SsdNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/SsdNet.git`.
 2. Download the benchmark multi-feature [dataset](https://1drv.ms/u/s!At5UoWCCWHUKafomIKnOJnsl0Dg?e=lbK8iw), and put them in the folder `data/`.
-3. Download the pretrained optimal SsdNet model, and put them int the folder `??`.
+3. Download the pretrained SsdNet model, and put it into the folder `??`.
 4. Run `python multi_test.py` to test the performances of the SsdNet for intersecting feature recognition and localisation.